Barindra Kumar Ghosh

-Barindra Kumar Ghosh or Barindra Ghosh, or, popularly, Barin Ghosh (5 January 1880 – 18 April 1959) was an Indian revolutionary and journalist.
+Barindra Kumar Ghosh or Barindra Ghosh, or popularly Barin Ghosh (5 January 1880 – 18 April 1959), was an Indian revolutionary and journalist.
 He was one of the founding members of Jugantar Bengali weekly, a revolutionary outfit in Bengal.
-Barindra Ghosh was a younger brother of Sri Aurobindo.
+Ghosh was a younger brother of Sri Aurobindo.

 Early life

-Barindra Ghosh was born at Croydon, near London on 5 January 1880 although his ancestral village was Konnagar in Hooghly District of present-day West Bengal.
+Barindra Ghosh was born at Croydon in a Bengali Kayastha family, near London on 5 January 1880 although his ancestral village was Konnagar in Hooghly District of present-day West Bengal.
 His father, Dr. Krishnadhan Ghosh, was a physician and district surgeon.
-His mother Swarnalata was the daughter of the Brahmo religious and social reformer, scholar Rajnarayan Basu.
-Revolutionary and a spiritualist in later life, Aurobindo Ghosh was Barindranath's third elder brother.
+His mother Swarnalata was the daughter Rajnarayan Basu, Indian writer and intellectual of the Bengal Renaissance.
+Revolutionary and a spiritualist in later life, Aurobindo was Barindranath's third elder brother.
 His second elder brother, Manmohan Ghose, was a scholar of English literature, a poet and professor of English at Presidency College, Calcutta and at Dhaka University.
 He also had an elder sister named Sarojini Ghosh.

 Barindranath attended school in Deoghar, and after passing the entrance examination in 1901, joined Patna College.
 He received military training in Baroda.
 During this time, (late 19th century – early 20th century) Barin was influenced by Aurobindo and drawn towards the revolutionary movement.

 Revolutionary activities

-Barin came back to Kolkata in 1902 and started organising several revolutionary groups in Bengal with the help of Jatindranath Banerjee.
-In 1906, he started publishing Jugantar, a Bengali weekly and a revolutionary organization named Jugantar soon followed.
+In 1902, Barin came back to Calcutta (known as Kolkata since 2001), and started organising several revolutionary groups in Bengal with the help of Jatindranath Banerjee.
+In 1906, he started publishing Jugantar, a Bengali weekly and a revolutionary organisation named Jugantar soon followed.
 Jugantar was formed from the inner circle of Anushilan Samiti and it started preparation for armed militancy activities to oust British from Indian soil.

 Barin and Jatindranath Mukherjee alias Bagha Jatin were instrumental in the recruitment of many young revolutionaries from across Bengal.
 The revolutionaries formed the Maniktala group in Maniktala, Kolkata.
 It was a secret place where they started manufacturing bombs and collected arms and ammunition.

 Following the attempted killing of Kingsford by two revolutionaries Khudiram and Prafulla on 30 April 1908, the police intensified its investigation which led to the arrest of Barin and Aurobindo Ghosh on 2 May 1908, along with many of his comrades.
 The trial (known as the Alipore Bomb Case) initially sentenced Aurobindo Ghosh, Barin Ghosh and Ullaskar Datta to death.
 However, the sentence was reduced to life imprisonment, by Deshbandhu Chittaranjan Das and Barin was deported to the Cellular Jail in Andaman in 1909 along with other convicts.
-In the Cellular Jail, Barin Ghosh was locked up beside Vinayak Damodar Savarkar & he successfully managed to flee Cellular Jail in 1915.
+In the Cellular Jail, Barin Ghosh was locked up beside Vinayak Damodar Savarkar and he successfully managed to flee Cellular Jail in 1915.
 But British caught Barin Ghosh again from Puri after Balasore Battle with Bagha Jatin.